jerrycool123/Pterodactyl-ansible-manager/README.md

 ## Playbooks

-- Playbooks are under `./playbooks` directory
+- Playbooks are under `./playbooks` directory.

 ### health\_check.yml

 - Add pterodactyl container UUIDs you want to monitor in `./containers/container.yml`.
 - You can find the UUID in the Pterodactyl panel -> Click a server -> Settings -> Debug Information -> Server ID.
+- Run `ansible-playbook -i ./containers/container.yml ./playbooks/health_check.yml.`